 To account for weather differences within Pennsylvania, the ELFH and CF values are provided for most HVAC measures in Appendix A .
-Non-residential HVAC EFLH assumptions were derived from eQUEST modeling performed by the Phase III SWE team.
+Non-residential HVAC EFLH assumptions were derived from eQUEST modeling performed by the Phase II SWE team.
 Residential HVAC EFLH assumptions were developed by the Phase III SWE team using connected thermostat runtime data from the Mid-Atlantic region.
 EFLH values are provided for nine reference cities: Allentown; Bradford; Binghamton, NY; Erie; Harrisburg; Philadelphia; Pittsburgh; Scranton; and Williamsport.
 These reference cities provide a representative sample of the various climate and utility regions in Pennsylvania.

+Climate assumptions in this TRM are based on 15-year climate normals (2006) from the National Centers for Environmental Division of the National Oceanic and Atmospheric Administration.
 Appendix A contains all climate-dependent assumptions, including EFLH, heating degree days, and cooling degree days by reference city.

-In addition, a few protocols in this TRM rely on work and analysis completed in California, where savings values are adjusted for climate.
-These measures include Refrigeration – Auto Closers (Section 3.5.10) and Refrigeration – Suction Pipes Insulation (Section 3.5.13).
-Where possible, regression modeling was used to extrapolate Pennsylvania savings values based on California savings values.
-To this end, regression models were created based on HDD, CDD, and the savings values for each of California’s sixteen climate zones.
-Average HDD and CDD values across the nine Pennsylvania reference cities were plugged into the resulting regression model.
-(The reference cities were not plugged into the regression model separately due to concerns about over-extrapolating.)
-In cases where the energy or demand savings from the sixteen California climate zones were not linearly related with HDD or CDD, California climate zone 16 was used as a proxy for Pennsylvania, as it is the most similar to Pennsylvania in terms of HDD and CDD.
+The adoption of new long-run climate assumptions in the 2026 TRM necessitated updates to many weather-dependent parameters from previous TRM.
+A linear scaling approach was used in cases where the underlying modeling files or analysis data sets were unavailable.
+In addition, a few protocols in this TRM rely on work and analysis completed in other states, where savings values are adjusted for climate.
+Where possible, regression modeling was used to extrapolate Pennsylvania savings values based on the savings values from other states.
+Where a regression was not possible, linear scaling was used in combination with the HDD and CDD values across the nine Pennsylvania reference cities to calibrate the savings estimates from other jurisdictions to Pennsylvania’s climate.

 Measure Applicability Based on Sector